pierre3/mcp-sense/README.md

 *Read this in [日本語](README_ja.md).*

 > **Status: preview.** Everything described below runs today — specs far too large to expose one
 > tool per operation, AI-assisted descriptions, and OAuth with automatic token refresh.
-It is not
+The command
-> published to NuGet yet, so install it from source.
+> line may still change between preview releases.

 ## What it is built around